Understanding Home Equity Lines of Credit

 Understanding Equity

 Before we dive into HELOCs, it's crucial to grasp the concept of home equity.
-Home equity represents the portion of your property that you truly "own" - it's the value of your home minus any outstanding mortgage debt.
+Home equity represents the portion of your property that you truly "own".
+It's the value of your home minus any outstanding mortgage debt.
 For example, if your home is worth $300,000 and you owe $200,000 on your mortgage, you have $100,000 in equity.

 What is a HELOC?